 10. Requests for Customer Information

-Customer agrees that Net10 may, without notice to Customer, (i) report to the appropriate authorities any conduct by Customer or any of Customer’s customers or end users that Net10 believes violates applicable law, and (ii) provide any information that it has about Customer or any of its customers or end users in response to a formal request from a law enforcement or regulatory agency or in response to a formal request in a civil action that on its face meets the requirements for such a request.
+Customer agrees that Net10 may, without notice to Customer, (i) report to the appropriate authorities any conduct by Customer or any of Customer’s customers or end users that Net10 believes violates applicable law and (ii) provide any information that it has about Customer or any of its customers or end users in response to a formal request from a law enforcement or regulatory agency or in response to a formal request in a civil action that on its face meets the requirements for such a request.

 11. Back Up Copy

 Upgrades or any other changes to Net10’s network or systems, including but not limited to changes in its software, hardware, and service providers, may affect the display or operation of Customer’s hosted content and/or applications.
 Net10 reserves the right to change its network in its commercially reasonable discretion, and Net10 shall not be liable for any resulting harm to Customer.
-In particular, Net10 may from time to time upgrade various system software components in order to maintain commercially prudent industry best practices and preserve the security of the Net10 hosting environment.
-Such changes may introduce incompatibilities with Customer’s applications.
-Customer is responsible for ensuring compatibility with any applicable security updates required.
+In particular, Net10 may, from time to time, upgrade various system software components in order to maintain commercially prudent industry best practices and preserve the security of the Net10 hosting environment.
+Such changes may introduce incompatibilities with the Customer’s applications.
+The Customer is responsible for ensuring compatibility with any applicable security updates required.

-Notices to Net10 under the Agreement shall be given via email to email@example.com, and to Customer shall be given via electronic mail to the individual listed as the Primary Customer Contact on the Order.
+Notices to Net10 under the Agreement shall be given via email to firstname.lastname@example.org, and to Customer shall be given via electronic mail to the individual listed as the Primary Customer Contact on the Order.
 Notices to Net10 are deemed received when Net10 acknowledges receipt of the notification.
-Notices to customer are deemed received on the day transmitted, or if that day is not a business day, on the first business day following the day delivered.
+Notices to customers are deemed received on the day transmitted, or if that day is not a business day, on the first business day following the day delivered.

 13. Force Majeure